 For a course in which students receive high school credit and for which they may also choose to apply for postsecondary education credit, a student may be charged the tuition and other fees only associated with obtaining credits from a post-secondary educational institution.
-Any and all fees collected pursuant to this subsection shall be deposited into, and expended from, the Student n.
-Student files and records:

-Fee Fund as described in PART TWO below and as further described in the accounting practices of the District.
+Any and all fees collected pursuant to this subsection shall be deposited into, and expended from, the Student Fee Fund as described in PART TWO below and as further described in the accounting practices of the District.